 The charters establishing the original thirteen colonies were vague in their descriptions of location.
-In some cases more than one colony had a legal claim to the same western land.
-After much controversy and com- promise, each new state gave up itís claim to the west.
+In some cases, more than one colony had a legal claim to the same western land.
+After much controversy and compromise, each new state gave up it’s claim to the west.
 The lands were placed in public domain to benefit all the states.
 Virginia, which had given up vast claims as part of compromise, reserved an area in Ohio called the Virginia Military District.
 It was bounded by the Scioto River to the north and east and the Little Miami River to the west.
 All of present-day Union County was within the Virginia Military District.

 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Civil War Cannons (within shouting distance of this marker); The Oldest Brick House in Marysville (within shouting distance of this marker); Union County Veterans Monument (about 300 feet away, measured in a direct line); Union County, Ohio / Union County Courthouse (about 300 feet Cyprian Lee House / Colonel Noah Orr, “Union County Giant” (about 300 feet away); Major General Robert Sprague Beightler (about 600 feet away); Reuben L. Partridge (approx. 0.2 miles away); American Legion Memorial Park (approx. ĺ mile away).
+The Civil War Cannons (within shouting distance of this marker); The Oldest Brick House in Marysville (within shouting distance of this marker); Union County Veterans Monument (about 300 feet away, measured in a direct line); Union County, Ohio / Union County Courthouse (about 300 feet away); Cyprian Lee House / Colonel Noah Orr, “Union County Giant” Marysville, Ohio (about 500 feet away); Marysville Journal-Tribune Clock (about 600 feet away); Major General Robert Sprague Beightler (about 600 feet away).
 Touch for a list and map of all markers in Marysville.

 More about this marker.
 Text is somewhat simplistic concerning the background and boundaries of the VMD (often referred to as the VMS) There is no mention of the disputed, and unknown locations of the headwaters of the Scioto and Little Miami.
 There is no mention of Israel Ludlow, the frontier genius who surveyed the line from the Little Miami to the assumed headwaters of the Scioto.
 There is no mention of rectangular survey vs "metes and bounds".

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 6, 2019.
 This page originally submitted on April 2, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 248 times since then and 13 times this year.
+This page has been viewed 274 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on April 2, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.